 - Chorionic villous sampling (CVS): In this procedure a biopsy from the placenta is taken to test the fetus’ genetic make-up.
 The placenta has the same genetic make-up as the baby.
 It is usually carried out under ultrasound scan at about eleven weeks of pregnancy.
 There is a 2-3% risk of the procedure causing a miscarriage.
 Fetal sex determination is performed by karyotyping.

 - NIPT (Non Invasive Prenatal testing).
-Analysis of fetal cells from maternal blood is a promising new development, which has not yet reached mainstream use.
-Studies have shown that fetal cells and DNA are present in maternal blood from the eighth week of pregnancy.
+Analysis of fetal cells from maternal blood is a promising new development, Studies have shown that fetal cells and DNA are present in maternal blood from the eighth week of pregnancy.
 So, by simply taking a 2ml blood sample from the woman when she is 10 weeks pregnant, one can extract fetal cells and analyse them using FISH technique to examine the Y chromosome.
 There have, however, been concerns about the accuracy of the test because fetal cells can remain in a pregnant woman‘s blood for decades and persistence of fetal cells in maternal blood from previous pregnancies may lead to potential false results.
 This is contrast to Fetal DNA which is rapidly cleared after delivery.
-NIPT method analyse cell free feral DNA in the pregnant mother blood, The accuracy has been reported over 99%.
+NIPT method analyse cell free fetal DNA in the pregnant mother blood, The accuracy has been reported over 99%.
 It also screen for common chromosomal abnormalities such as Down Syndrome, Edward Syndrome.
 There is no risk of miscarriage after NIPT.
-In about 3% of patients no enough feral DNA will be present in the maternal blood and the test may need to be repeated.
+In about 3% of patients no enough fetal DNA will be present in the maternal blood and the test may need to be repeated.
 Reliable fetal sex determination can now be achieved using SRY gene amplification of fetal DNA in maternal blood.

 Measures such as timing intercourse, ovulation induction, etc. do not appear to significantly affect the sex ratio.